userisSamir/ADK-Personal-Assistant/README.md

  Features Implemented

-This agent successfully demonstrates **5 key concepts** from the hackathon list:
+This agent successfully demonstrates **5 key concepts** from the hackathon list(5 day ai-agent course-2025):

 1. Agent powered by an LLM: Uses `gemini-2.0-flash` for reasoning and natural language conversation.
 2. Custom Tools: Features 5 custom-built Python tools that connect to real-world APIs: